joakim/tarant-page/docs/Tutorial/a-simple-application.md

 ## Before we start

-This tutorial assumes that you already know the basics of tarant.
+This tutorial assumes that you already know the basic theory of tarant and the actor model.
 You can read the basics in [Thinking in Tarant](./thinking-in-tarant).

 ## What are you building